 Share in the comments, please!

-For the past decade, David Leonhardt has been running The Happy Guy Marketing, the place to hire ghostwriters in Canada and the United States.
-He also spends a lot of time helping clients with their content marketing, and he invites you to follow him on Twitter, Google Plus and Pinterest (ask for an invite to pin to his four group boards on writing, travel, business and frugal).
+Since 2002, David Leonhardt has been running The Happy Guy Marketing, the place to hire ghostwriters in Canada and the United States.
+He also spends a lot of time helping clients with their content marketing, and he invites you to follow him on Twitter and Pinterest (ask for an invite to pin to his four group boards on writing, travel, business, and being frugal).

 Did You Know You Could Become a Freelance Editor?

 Being a freelance editor, in my opinion, is even better than being a freelance writer.
 First of all, it pays more.
 Secondly, it is the best job I could ever ask for.
 I love editing, I love words, and I love helping others.
 Finally, I love reaping the many rewards (check out the many benefits of being a freelance editor).